kubedb/docs/docs/CONTRIBUTING.md

 ## Getting Help

-We use Slack for public discussions.
-To chit chat with us or the rest of the community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
-To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

-To receive product announcements, please follow us on [Twitter](https://twitter.com/KubeDB).
+To speak with us, please leave a message on [our website](https://appscode.com/contact/).
+To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).

 ## Bugs/Feature request